 MSc in Artificial Intelligence Noticeboard

-Welcome to the Department of Computing at Imperial College London.
+Welcome to the Department of Computing at Imperial College London, and to the MSc in AI.
 We hope that you will have an enjoyable year with us and that you will find your studies interesting and stimulating.
 On this page, you can find links to all the relevant information you will need throughout the year.

 Induction and introductory materials

 - Slides from the MSc Welcome 2223 by Dr Ananda Gopalan; and the video of the talk (including the MSc Senior Tutor and Welfare).

 - Slides from the MSc AI orientation 2223 by Dr Rob Craven; and the video of the talk.